mbmccormick/dontforgetyourumbrella/README.md

 ## Installation

 This service is designed to be run on a LAMP development platform.
 The scripts and configuration files cannot be run through a desktop environment.
-Once cron job is also needed in order to keep the application running.
+One cron job is also needed in order to keep the application running.

 User account information, including cell phone numbers and zip codes, are stored in one MySQL database.